 - i.
 In the fourth semester, learners have to opt any one paper for Course 14. - ii.
-Course 15 consists of dissertation or audio-visual project that the learner has to submit for partial fulfillment of the degree of M.A. in Journalism and Mass Communication. - iii.
+Course 15 consists of dissertation or audio-visual project that the learner has to submit for partial fulfillment of the degree of MA in Journalism and Mass Communication. - iii.
 For Course 16, the learners will have to appear for a viva which would be conducted at some designated study centres situated at different government approved colleges.
 This viva will be based on the dissertation/audio-visual project that will be submitted by the learners.

-1.5.3 Credit Distribution: The Credit Distribution of different courses of the M.A. programme in Journalism and Mass Communication is as follows:
+1.6.3 Credit Distribution: The Credit Distribution of different courses of the MA programme in Journalism and Mass Communication is as follows:

+Semester I Semester II Semester III Semester IV

+Course 1 : Concept of Course 5 : Reporting Course 9 : Course 13 :

+Communication for Print Media Development Communication

+Communication and Research

+International

+Communication

-Semester I Semester II Semester III Semester IV Course 1 : Concept of Course 5: Reporting Course 9 : Development Course 13 : Communication for Print Media Communication Communication Research 4 credit 4 credit 4 credit 4 credit Course 2 : Communication Course 6 : Editing for Course 10 : Course 14 : Optional Theory Print International paper (any one of the Communication following) : i.
+4 credit 4 credit 4 credit 4 credit

+Course 2 : Communication Course 6 : Editing for Course 10 : Media Course 14 :

+Theory Print Sociology Optional paper (any

+one of the

+following) :

+i.
 Science

 Communication

 ii.
 Media

 Management

 iii.
 Film Studies

 4 credit 4 credit 4 credit 4 credit

-Course 3 : Media Sociology Course 7 : Advertising Course 11 : Radio Course 15 :
+Course 3 : Media Studies Course 7 : Course 11 : Radio Course 15 :

-and Corporate Dissertation/Audio-
+Advertising and Dissertation/Audio-

-Communication visual project
+Corporate visual project

+Communication

 4 credit 4 credit 4 credit 4 credit

-Course 4: Media Laws and Course 8 : New Media Course 12 : Television Course 16 : Viva-voce

-Ethics and Computer
+Course 4 : Media Laws Course 8 : New Course 12 : Course 16 : Vivaand Ethics Media and Computer Application Television voce 4 credit 4 credit 4 credit 4 credit

-Application

-4 credit 4 credit 4 credit 4 credit

-The overall weightage of the M.A. programme with Journalism and Mass Communication is a total of 64 credits.
+The overall weightage of the MA programme in Journalism and Mass Communication is of 64 credits, as per UGC guidelines.

-1.5.4 Definition of Credit Hours: The University follows the system of assigning 30 hours of study per credit of a course.
+- 1.6.4 Definition of Credit Hours: The University follows the system of assigning 30 hours of study per credit of a course.
 Thus, following this norm, a 4 credit course constitutes a total of 120 hours of study.
-Out of the total credit hours, a minimum of 10 percent, i.e., minimum 12 hours of counselling per course is offered to the learners at their respective study centres.

-1.5.5 Programme Structure: The M.A. programme in Journalism and Mass Communication has a total of 16 courses.
+Out of the total credit hours, a minimum of 10 percent, i.e., minimum 12 hours of counselling per course is offered to the learners at their respective study centres. - 1.6.5 Programme Structure: The MA programme in Journalism and Mass Communication has a total of 16 courses.
 These courses are:

-: Semester I Concept of Communication ii.
-Communication Theory : Semester I iii.
-Media Sociology : Semester I iv.
-Media Laws and Ethics : Semester I v.
-Reporting for Print Media : Semester II vi.
-Editing for Print : Semester II vii.
-Advertising and Corporate Communication : Semester II : Semester II viii.
-New Media and Computer Application ix.
-Development Communication : Semester III x.
-International Communication
+i.
+Concept of Communication :

+Semester I

+ii.
+Communication Theory :

+Semester I

+iii.
+Media Studies :

+Semester I

+iv.
+Media Laws and Ethics :

+Semester I

+v.
+Reporting for Print Media :

+Semester II

+vi.
+Editing for Print :

+Semester II

+vii.
+Advertising and Corporate Communication :

+Semester II

+viii New Media and Computer Application :

+Semester II

+ix.
+Development Communication and International Communication :

+Semester IV

+X. Media Sociology :

+Semester IV

 xi.
-Radio
+Radio :

+Semester IV

 xii.
-Television
+Television :

-xiii.
-Communication Research
+Semester IV

+xiii .Communication Research :

+Semester V

 xiv.
-Science Communication/Media Management/Film Studies
+Science Communication/Media Management/Film Studies :

+Semester V

 xv.
-Dissertation/Audio-visual project
+Dissertation/Audio-visual project :

+Semester V

-xvi.
-Viva - Voce
+xvi. .Viva - Voce :

-xiii.
-Semester IV

-xvi.
-Semester IV

-xvi.
-Semester IV

-xvi.
-Semester IV
+Semester V